KoslickiLab/DnDs-visualization/README.md

 |---|---|
 | Input | This is a FracMinHash dN/dS csv file |
 | Taxonomy | The taxonomy information for species in input file |

+## Output

+An `output_[taxonomic level].png` file of the figure and a `output_[taxonomic level].csv` with the names of genomes and their pairwise FracMinHash dN/dS estimations will be produced.
+This is done because the script currently randomly chooses 100 estimations (50 dN/dS estimations < 1 and 50 dN/dS estimations > 1) to be represented in the figure.
+The blue represents negative selection (dN/dS<1) and the dark orange represents positive selection (dN/dS>1).

 <!--
 # Demo